He saw violence against women first hand. Now he fights to end it

 International Medical Corps has successfully run violence against women projects in some of the most challenging and conservative communities in the world, with significant successes in Afghanistan, Pakistan, Russia, Somalia and Democratic Republic of Congo.

-Explore Violence Against Women
+We're working to end Violence Against Women

 Our impact and work